victorokech/cloudinary-product-qrcodes/README.md

 the cloud.
 Cloudinary offers an end-to-end solution for all your image and video needs, including the upload, storage, administration, transformation and optimized delivery.

 Laravel is a PHP framework developed with developer productivity in mind.
 The framework also aims to evolve with the web and has already incorporated several new features and ideas in the web development world—such as job queues, **API authentication** out of the box, real-time communication, and much more.

 ## Introduction

 Product Packaging is the first thing a customer sees when looking at a product.
 In this article, we will use Cloudinary to create engaging and compelling product packaging embedded with QR codes that will provide additional product details.

 Let's get started.

-## PHPSandbox and Github
+## Github

-The final project can be viewed on [PHPSandbox]( https://phpsandbox.io/e/x/imdid?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles=) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-product-qrcodes) repository.
+The entire source code is available on my [Github](https://github.com/victorokech/cloudinary-product-qrcodes) repository.

 ## Prerequisites